sebsel/kirby-webmentions/readme.md

 Other improvements:

 - uses the router to search for pages
-- passes 20 of 21 Endpoint Discovery Tests on [Webmentions.rocks](https://webmentions.rocks)
+- passes 20 of 21 Endpoint Discovery Tests on [Webmention.rocks](https://webmention.rocks) (not test 13 unfortunately)
 - when receiving webmentions, also checks the source page for (comma separated) urls in the 'syndication' field.
 So: if a webmention is received and a syndicated copy is mentioned, it still counts as a valid mention.
 - bugfixes (and probably new bugs created! :D feel free to file issues)